alishersadikov/blog-site/src/content/posts/2023-03-16-google-cloud-certification-exams-tips.md

 ## Learning platforms

-I was a long time fan of Linux Academy (they were headquartered right here in KC Metro).
+I was a long time fan of Linux Academy (they were headquartered right here in the KC Metro).
 Using its content a few years ago made my AWS exam a breeze.
 Since then this company was acquired by [A Cloud Guru](https://acloudguru.com/) and now the latter is part of Pluralsight?
-Hard to follow M&A these days… Either way, I was told that the A Cloud Guru courses (with labs) are now available on Pluralsight as well, so might be able to locate the courses I list below, on that platform.
+Hard to follow M&A these days… Either way, I was told that the A Cloud Guru courses (with labs) are now available on Pluralsight as well, so you might be able to locate the courses I list below, on that platform.

 Originally, the aspect of Linux Academy that attracted me the most was the availability of lab exercises in the environments that were provisioned on-demand.
 Compared to dry video and text courses (accompanied by constant yawning), those labs made a huge difference in my understanding of the covered material and solidifying it.